Engineering Undergraduates at BME Using Symbolic Math Toolbox to Learn Symbolic Computation

 - Course changes simplified

-Professors at the Budapest University of Technology and Economics (BME), Faculty of Transportation Engineering, and Vehicle Engineering are constantly on the lookout for new ideas and learning techniques to support student learning in large groups.
+Professors at BME, Faculty of Transportation Engineering, and Vehicle Engineering are constantly on the lookout for new ideas and learning techniques to support student learning in large groups.
 This is especially important when it comes to teaching first-year foundation courses such as one in Dynamics, which will serve as a basis for students to build on as they proceed further in their studies.

 Using Symbolic Math Toolbox™ and its Live Script format in the curriculum allows professors to introduce the use of symbolic computation in modern math in an engaging and understandable way.